martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 identifier of the request that triggered the renegotiation.

-Absence of an `application_context_id` extension or an empty value from the server MUST be treated as a fatal error that results in a fatal TLS `no_renegotiation` alert.
+Absence of an `application_context_id` extension or an empty value from the server MUST be treated as a fatal error; endpoints MAY send a fatal TLS `no_renegotiation` alert.

+As with the TLS 1.3 solution, a server MAY request multiple client certificates, either for different requests or for the same request.
+Only one TLS renegotiation can be in progress at a time.

+A server MAY treat all certificates presented in the same connection as cumulative, remembering multiple certificates as they are presented.
+Note that the authentication information collected from the client will need to be checked after each TLS renegotiation completes, since most TLS stacks only report the presence of the client certificate presented during the last TLS handshake.

 ## The TLS application_context_id Hello Extension {#extension}

 The `application_context_id` TLS Hello Extension is used to carry an idenfier from an application context in the TLS handshake.
-This is used to identify an application context in which
+This is used to identify the application context that caused the TLS handshake to be initiated.
+The semantics of the field depend on application protocol, and could further depend on application protocol state.

 Either client or server can populate this field.
 A client can provide an empty value to indicate that it does not know the application context, but would like the server to provide a value.
 A server can provide an empty value in response to a non-empty value only.

+In HTTP/2 clients always provide an empty `application_context_id` value, and servers always provide a value that includes a stream identifier.

 ~~~
 enum {